 Chile has an economy characterised by the exploitation and export of raw materials.
-In 2012, exports - copper, fruit, fishery products, paper and cellulose pulp, chemicals, and wine - reached USD 83.66 billion, while imports - oil and derived products, chemicals, electrical and telecommunications articles, industrial machinery, vehicles and natural gas - reached USD 72,200 billion.
+In 2012, exports - copper, fruit, fishery products, paper and cellulose pulp, chemicals, and wine - reached USD 83.66 billion, while imports - oil and derived products, chemicals, electrical and telecommunications articles, industrial machinery, vehicles and natural gas- reached USD 72.2 billion.
 The public debt was 10.1% of the GDP, of which the external debt amounted to USD 102.1 billion by late 2012.

-By 2030, CO_2 e emissions from the transport sector will likely increase 36% compared to 2007, reaching the value of 46.4 megatons CO_2 e.
-This trajectory is currently strongly correlated with GDP growth, and the business-as-usual projections for 2050 go from 44.5 megatons CO_2 e for low GDP growth projections to 84.4 megatons CO_2 e for high GDP growth projections.
+By 2030, CO_2e emissions from the transport sector will likely increase 36% compared to 2007, reaching the value of 46.4 megatons CO_2e .
+This trajectory is strongly correlated with GDP growth, and the business-as-usual projections for 2050 go from 44.5 megatons CO_2e for low GDP growth projections to 84.4 megatons CO_2e for high GDP growth projections.

 The Ministry of Transport and Telecommunications (MTT) is responsible for developing transport in Chile.
-It develops transport plans for the country's main cities every ten years, in addition to managing public transport contracts and subventions, among other responsibilities.
+It develops transport plans for the country's main cities every ten years and manages public transport contracts and subventions, among other responsibilities.